AntoineSoetewey/datanalyze/content/trainings.md

 ### Length

-The training takes place over 1 day or 2 half days.
+The training takes place over 1 full day or 2 half days.

 ## Personalized training

-Feel free to [contact me](/#contact) if you would like to have a personalized training.
+Feel free to [contact me](/#contact) if you wish to follow or organize a personalized training.

 It could be a mix of trainings mentioned on this page, or anything involving statistics and/or data analysis with R.